dkim3300/GMTradeSimulator/README.md

 # User Stories

 **NHL Trade Simulator Application**

+As a user, I want to be able to view all the players on the current roster

+As a user, I want to be able to view all the players on the trading block list

+As a user, I want to be able to view a player's status from either the current roster or trading block list

 As a user, I want to be able to add player's with an "available" status to the trading block list

-As a user, I want to be able to remove player's with "not available" status from the trading block list
+As a user, I want to be able to add player's with a "not available" status to the current roster

-As a user, I want to be able to create a player

-As a user, I want to be able to add player's with a " not available" status to the current roster list
+As a user, I want to be able to quit the game